arhh/task_keeper_window/README.md

 ## Running Locally
 The project is made with electron-forge and node.js 18
 1. Clone repo.
-2. Run `npm i` in the project codebase.
+2. Run `npm ci` in the project codebase.
 3. Run `npm run start` to start the application in development mode (local storage location is printed to console in case you want to clear it later).
 4. Run `npm run package` to create an executable for the current platform.